This is a personal, unofficial webpage run by someone who likes Little Abington Campsite.

 The campsite comprises grass and woodland, covering about seven acres; it is bordered on the south by the small stream that becomes the River Granta.
 There are indoor catering facilities, showers, and toilets.
-Pioneering, shooting, and archery are among the on-site activities available.
 There are plenty of routes for hiking in the local area.
 Local attractions include Duxford Imperial War Museum and Linton Zoo.

 The site is home to the Abington Jeremiahs Scout Group.

 Current status: the sale of the campsite, which was agreed back in October 2013, has now been completed.
 It was sold by Cambridgeshire County Scout Council to Cambridge International School, who are based in the village.
 The bid was put together in patnership with Little Abington Parish Council.
 Commenting on the sale, Daniel Sturdy from Cambridge International School said "We are delighted to be acquiring this site.
 We plan to operate it as an Outdoor Education Centre, including a forest school and will work with a range of community groups.
 We look forward to welcoming Scout Groups and other youth and community groups back onto the site in the very near future."

 The site was the subject of considerable controversy in 2013, when the County Executive of Cambridgeshire County Scout Council decided to sell it.
 I've archived information about that period.

 There is information about camping on the Scout County's website at www.cambridgeshirescouts.org.uk.
 This includes a Campsite directory, interspersing information about alternative campsites inside and outside Cambridgeshire.

 I should like to make it clear that the present website isn't representing, or run on behalf of, Cambridgeshire County Scout Council.
 I used to run the official campsite website at this address, but what you're now reading is unofficial.